v9n/axcoto.com/content/about.md

 Currenly I'm dabble in Crystal, Elixir and Rust.
 I know Ruby, Go, PHP and JavaScript quite well.
 Shell is my bread and butter.

-I belive that programming is the only way for the poor to escape.
+I belive that programming is the best way for the poor to escape poverty.
 It requires minimal capital to invest in equipment, the limit is your imagination.

-I run a newsletter call [BetterDev](https://betterdev.link), it has a weekly links of article, video, some code repo to read and dev tools.
+I run a newsletter call [BetterDev](https://betterdev.link), a weekly newsletter with links about programming, video, some code repos to read and dev tools.
 You should subscribe.

 ## Consultant